o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 Prefabs are saved to disk and allow you to easily reuse objects by instantiating them in a level or spawning them at runtime.
 Prefabs are created from entities with the following steps:

 1. In Entity Outliner, **right-click** on an entity and choose **Create Prefab...** from the context menu.
-1. In the **Save As…** window, navigate to your project’s `Prefabs` directory, supply a name for the prefab, and choose **Save**.
+1. In the **Save As…** window, choose a directory in your project, such as the `Prefabs` directory, supply a name for the prefab, and choose **Save**.

 ![Creating a prefab from an entity in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/create-prefab.png)

 The prefab file is saved to disk and an instance of the prefab replaces the entity in **O3DE Editor**.
 The prefab instance displays the name of the instance on the left next to the {{< icon "prefab.svg" >}} prefab icon.
 The name of the prefab file is displayed on the right in parenthesis.
-In the following image, notice that the level itself is a type of prefab.
+In the following image, notice that the level itself is a prefab.

 ![A new prefab instance in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/prefab-instanced.png)